Using Foundry to Deploy to Your EVM Network¶

 - Chisel - a Solidity REPL for quickly testing Solidity snippets

-This guide will cover how to use Foundry to compile, deploy, and debug Ethereum smart contracts on the demo EVM appchain.
-You can follow the same steps to perform these actions on your Tanssi EVM appchain by replacing the RPC URL and Chain ID shown in the examples.
+This guide will cover how to use Foundry to compile, deploy, and debug Ethereum smart contracts on the demo EVM network.
+You can follow the same steps to perform these actions on your Tanssi EVM network by replacing the RPC URL and Chain ID shown in the examples.

 Checking Prerequisites¶